repoforge/repoforge.github.com/faq/index.md

 * You must not modify the mirrored tree in any way.
 In particular, index.html, HEADER.html and README.html files must not be altered or removed.
 * Your mirror must not be shown "inside" another site using, for instance, frames.
 * You must do an update-check at least once a day, and preferably four times a day.
+* Do not rsync more rapidly than every hour.
+* Sync on a ranodm minute so it is more likely the requests will be spaced out with other mirrors.
 * You must use 'repoforge' name for the mirror.

 #### Mirroring techniques ####